ska-telescope/ska-tango-testing/docs/src/guide/integration/custom_queries_and_assertions.rst

 The main way to specify the criteria is the method parameter (always required) called ``predicate``, which is a callable that takes in input an event and returns a boolean.
-The predicate is essentially a filter that is iterates over all the events (present and future) and selects the ones that match your rules (i.e. the ones that return ``True`` when passed to the predicate), so that's the right place to encode your criteria.
-In the simplest case, those criteria are expressed as a logic expression on :py:class:`~ska_tango_testing.integration.event.ReceivedEvent` attributes.
+The predicate is essentially a filter that is iterated over all the events (present and future) and that selects the ones that match your criteria.
+In the simplest case, those criteria are expressed as a logic expression on :py:class:`~ska_tango_testing.integration.event.ReceivedEvent` properties.
 For example:

 .. code-block:: python

+    # you can define your predicate as a function and then pass it to the query
     def predicate(event: ReceivedEvent) -> bool:
         return (
             (